Content Marketing: A Definitive Guide To Your SEO Success

 This is what content marketing is all about.
 It’s the art of telling a story that keeps that readers, viewers, audience or users lured and ends up with a definite outcome.

-And if you do not believe this, here are some important facts for you to know:
+you do not believe this, here are some important facts for you to know:

-- Before even contacting a salesperson or a brand, an average buyer guides himself through about 90 percent of the traditional trade funnel
+- Before even contacting a salesperson or a brand, an average buyer guides himself through about 90 percent of the traditional trade funnel.

 - About 81 percent of the buyers shop from stores only after a thorough online research

 - An average consumer spends almost 79 days on online research before purchasing a product